smaurice101/readthedocs/docs/source/tmlbuilds.rst

        A temperature of 0 means LLM will be conservative, 1 means it may hallucinate.
    * - ollama-model
-     - The Ollama LLM model to use.
+     - The Ollama LLM models to use.
 Any Ollama model with tools training can be used.

+       Note: In this field you need to specify a model for: topic agent, team lead agent and supervisor agent

+             For example: 'ollama-model': 'phi3:3.8b,phi3:3.8b,llama3.2:3b'

+             this tells TML to use **phi3:3.8b** for both the topic agents and team lead and

+             **llama3.2:3b** for the supervisor agent.

    * - deletevectordbcount
      - This count determines how much data to save in the vector DB.
 A higher number will cause more data in the